bschlaman/chess/README.md

 ## Goals
 * improve the performance of my perft
- * explore other board representations
+* implement a competent evaluation function

-My engine currently uses a 10x12 representation, which is the smallest setup that uses piece offsets with OFFBOARD checks.
+Current perft performance for my engine leaves a lot to be desired.
+By stepping through the open source perft program `qperft.c`, I hope to learn some strategies for improvement.

 ### Disecting qperft.c
 #### Board Representation
-The memory location for the board seems to be the board itself plus capture codes and a delta vector (whatever that is).
+The memory location for the board stores the board itself plus capture codes and a delta vector (whatever that is).
 ```c
 #define board      (brd+1)                /* 12 x 16 board: dbl guard band */
 #define capt_code  (brd+1+0xBC+0x77)      /* piece type that can reach this*/